-13. For the purposes of Article 20(5) of Regulation (EU) 2017/2402, the transaction documentation should identify, with regard to the trigger of 'severe deterioration in the seller credit quality standing', credit quality thresholds that are objectively observable and related to the financial health of the seller.
+17. For the purposes of Article 24(5) of Regulation (EU) 2017/2402, the documentation of the ABCP transaction should identify, with regard to the trigger of 'severe deterioration in the seller credit quality standing' credit quality thresholds that are objectively observable and related to the financial health of the seller.